Fashion Design MS

 About the Program

-The faculty of the Department of Design includes art historians, CAD and 3D design specialists, apparel designers, knit designers and programmers, fiber artists, merchandising specialists, new materials and processes researchers, painters, and sculptors.
+The faculty of the Department of Design includes art historians, CAD and 3D design specialists, apparel designers, knit designers and programmers, fiber artists, merchandising specialists, new materials and processes researchers, and fine artists.
 The department also draws on practicing professionals as adjunct professors for specialized coursework and for critique of student work.

 A limited number of graduate assistantships are available to students after completing the first year.

-The 79.0 graduate quarter credits do not include any of the required prerequisite coursework not waived by program review.
-See the Admission Requirements for a list of courses students are expected to have completed prior to beginning their graduate study.
+The 78.0 graduate quarter credits do not include any of the required prerequisite coursework not waived by program review.

 Additional Information